 How does one actually ball on a budget?

 I am in the process of saving for a new car, school books, tuition, and the development of a nonprofit.
-With a list like this how do I maintain and continue to push forward?
-This may not be a long list but the cost of these things can become a little pricey.
+With a list like this, how do I maintain and continue to push forward?
+This may not be a long list, but the cost of these things can become a little pricey.
 So this is how I do it!
 One of my coworkers told me about a saving plan that her husband introduced to her.

 “Pay you first.
 Even though you have bills, you should always pay yourself first if you truly want to save money,” my coworker told me one day while we were having lunch together.

 Since I get paid weekly from my job, I give myself $40 a week.
-I don’t always spend it all because I am really pushing forward to purchasing a new car and finishing school; every dollar earned counts.
+I don’t always spend it all because I am pushing forward to purchasing a new car and finishing school; every dollar earned counts.
 Some people say you should spend your money instead of saving it because you can’t take it with you when you are no longer living.
-However, you must be responsible of your actions.
+However, you must be responsible for your actions.
 Saving for a rainy day or saving for your future can always benefit you.

 Ways I save and earn $$

 1. CCU Nail Spa offers a 10% discount to college students; I take advantage of that.